 · The Royal Academy of Engineering’s Enterprise Hub announces applications are now open for the October intake of its SME Leaders Programme

-· 10 successful applicants will receive grant funding of up to £10,000 to support training needs
+· Successful applicants will receive grant funding of up to £10,000 to support training needs

-The Royal Academy of Engineering has opened a new round of applications for its 2018/19 SME Leaders programme.
-Delivered by the Academy’s Enterprise Hub, the programme aims to develop the leadership and business skills of the UK’s most promising high-growth SME engineering leaders.
+The Royal Academy of Engineering has opened a new round of applications for its 2019 SME Leaders programme.
+Delivered by the Academy’s Enterprise Hub, the programme aims to develop the leadership and business skills of the leaders of the UK’s most promising high-growth engineering SMEs.

-The SME Leaders programme will grant 10 successful applicants funding of up to £10,000 towards the cost of their training course.
-They will also gain membership of the Academy’s Enterprise Hub where they can benefit from personal mentoring, one to one coaching and monthly masterclasses.
+The SME Leaders programme will grant successful applicants funding of up to £10,000 towards the cost of their training course.
+They will also become members of the Academy’s Enterprise Hub where they can benefit from personal mentoring, one to one coaching and monthly masterclasses.

-Leadership skills are a crucial component in helping to drive SME growth, and particularly important in the engineering profession as 27% of enterprises in the UK are engineering-related.
+Leadership skills are a crucial component in helping to drive SME growth, and particularly important in the engineering profession as 27% of enterprises in the UK are engineering-led.
 Recent research from the Scale Up Institute found that a major skills gap in leadership capacity is holding back UK startup companies.
-Leaders equipped with essential business skills are better at navigating new markets and more likely to capitalise on growth opportunities.

 One of the programme’s alumni Jenny Griffiths MBE, CEO of Snap Tech, said “I was fortunate enough to be accepted onto the 2017 SME Leaders Programme and found it a great opportunity to further enhance the business skills needed to scale up Snap Tech.”